Connor-R/NSBL/table_builders/README.md

 # NSBL/table_builders
-Scripts to build the MySQL tables that house the data
+Script to build the MySQL tables that house the data